V8 engine: Italy

-The first V8-engined Alfa Romeo road car was the 1967–1969 Alfa Romeo 33 Stradale mid-engined sports car, of which 18 cars were produced.
+The first V8-engined Alfa Romeo road car was the 1967–1969 Alfa Romeo 33 Stradale mid-engined sports car, of which 18 were produced.
 This was followed by the 1970–1977 Alfa Romeo Montreal front-engined sports car.
 The engines for both cars are based on the 90-degree V8 engine from the Alfa Romeo Tipo 33 racing car, and have double overhead camshafts and a dry sump.
 The 33 Stradale engine has a displacement of 122 cuin and a flat-plane crankshaft, while the Montreal uses an engine enlarged to 2.6 L and uses a cross-plane crankshaft.

 The 2007–2010 Alfa Romeo 8C Competizione / Spider sports cars are powered by a 4.7 L version of the Ferrari F136 engine with a cross-plane crankshaft.

 Ferrari's first contact with V8 engines was the Vittorio Jano-designed 1955 Lancia-Ferrari D50, a Formula One racing car that the company acquired as part of its purchase of Lancia's Formula One racing department.
-The first Ferrari-developed V8 engines were used in the 1962 Ferrari 248 SP and Ferrari 268 SP sports prototype racing cars, designed by Carlo Chiti.
-This engine had a single overhead camshaft and was rear-mounted in the cars.
+The first Ferrari-developed V8 engines were used in the 1962 Ferrari 248 SP and Ferrari 268 SP sports prototype racing cars designed by Carlo Chiti.
+This engine had a single overhead camshaft and was rear-mounted in the vehicles.

 The company's first V8 road car was the 1973–1974 Dino 308 GT4 mid-engined sports car.
-The engine is a 90-degree all-aluminium V8 with double overhead camshafts.
+The engine is a 90-degree all-aluminum V8 with double overhead camshafts.
 In 1975, the 2.0 L engine in the Ferrari 208 GT4 became the smallest production V8 engine ever produced.
 The model lineage of mid-engined V8 road cars continues to the 2019–present Ferrari F8 Tributo.

-Five-valve-per-cylinder versions were used 1994–2005 in the Ferrari F355 and Ferrari 360.
-Turbocharging was introduced on the 1984–1987 Ferrari 288 GTO flagship car and the range of entry-level mid-engined sports cars switched to turbocharging with the 2015 Ferrari 488.
+Five-valve-per-cylinder versions were used from 1994 until 2005 in the Ferrari F355 and Ferrari 360.
+Turbocharging was introduced on the 1984–1987 Ferrari 288 GTO flagship car, and the range of entry-level mid-engined sports cars switched to turbocharging with the 2015 Ferrari 488.